-Disclosive data is any data that can
+Disclosive data is any data that can either:

 Aim of this policy

-- protecting sensitive business and national interests through preventing disclosure where there is a clear requirement to do so.
+- protecting sensitive business and national interests by preventing disclosure where there is a clear need to do so

-This statement is published to inform data users or disseminators about suppressions made to published trade data and the basis for their application.
+This statement is to inform data users or sharers about both:

-- the differences between the three levels of suppression applied by HMRC;
+- the differences between the three levels of suppression applied by HMRC

-- how suppressions are applied and publicised;
+- how suppressions are applied and publicised

 There are two main types of Confidentiality System used in Official Statistics.